frozenfoxx/twitchandtear/README.md

 Planned:
-* Hook the EventSub system in Twitch
+* Third person follow spectate.
-* Chatbot
+* Chatbot command to switch character spectating.
-* For every active person in the chat spawn a follower for the player
+* Send messages from the chat to the server.
-* Redeem bits to spawn powerups
-* Redeem bits to spawn monsters
-* Notification in game for subs
-* Spawn powerups during a hype train
-* Configurable options for enemies/maps/mods via bits
+* Launch scripts via RCON if the server supports it.

 # Requirements